Jean de Florette: Legacy

 Jean de Florette and Manon des Sources have been interpreted as part of a wider trend in the 1980s of so-called 'heritage cinema': period pieces and costume dramas that celebrated the history, culture and landscape of France.
 It was the official policy of President François Mitterrand, elected in 1981, and particularly his Minister of Culture Jack Lang, to promote these kinds of films through increased funding of the ailing French film industry.
 Berri's pair of films stand as the most prominent example of this effort.
 It has also been suggested that the treatment given the outsider Jean de Florette by the locals was symbolic of the growing popularity of the anti-immigration movement, led by politicians like Jean-Marie Le Pen.

 The two films are often seen, in conjunction with Peter Mayle's book A Year in Provence, as causing increased interest in, and tourism to, the region of Provence, particularly among the British.
 The films inspired a vision of the area as a place of rural authenticity, and were followed by an increase in British home ownership in southern France.
 As late as 2005, the owners of the house belonging to Jean de Florette in the movie were still troubled by tourists trespassing on their property.

 Jean de Florette served as an inspiration for the 1998 Malayalam–language Indian film Oru Maravathoor Kanavu.

 Ranked No. 60 in Empire magazine's "The 100 Best Films of World Cinema" in 2010.

+Home media

+MGM released Jean de Florette and Manon des Sources on DVD on 24 July 2007.
+The next home media release would come in January 2015, when both films were released in a two disc Blu-ray set released by Shout Factory.

+On 22 April 2025 Jean de Florette, along Manon des Sources, were announced for release in The Criterion Collection, as part of their April 2025 release slate, on both standard Blu-ray and 4K Ultra HD Blu-ray formats, based on new 4K digital restorations supervised by director of photography Bruno Nuytten.
+Special features included with this release include two documentaries, one about the life and career of director Claude Berri, and one about the making of both films, as well as original trailers, and a printed essay by film scholar Sue Harris.